Advanced Vocab Words - Set 8 Flashcards

 120

-# Fill in the blank with the most appropriate vocabulary word.
-His \_\_\_\_\_\_ remarks contributed nothing to the discussion. ## Footnote *Hint: The word starts with 'v'.*
+# Fill in the blank: His \_\_\_\_\_\_ remarks contributed nothing to the discussion. ## Footnote ***Hint:*** *Starts with "v" and means "lacking thought or intelligence".*

 vacuous ## Footnote *vacuous (**vak**-yoo-us)* adj. devoid of significance or matter; empty adj. lacking serious purpose or occupation